ITU-BDSA23-GROUP7/Chirp/docs/report.md

 ### Issues with the End-2-End testing

-Due to the fact that Chirp! was implemented with B2C authentication via Github, Authentication in end-2-end testing was not easy to implement.
+Due to the fact that Chirp! was implemented with B2C authentication via Github, Authentication in End-2-End testing was not easy to implement.
 This was primarily due to the chance of Github's "device verification" feature would occasionally pop up during testing, which the playwright testing had no way of solving.
 Because of this the tests have been made with one part without log in, that should work without any problems, and one with logging in, that occasionally fails due to what was mentioned before.
-We did however prepare some test cases for end to end testing, for when we got the log in working, here is an diagram showing one of the test cases we prepared.
+We did however prepare some test cases for End-2-End testing, for when we got the log in working, here is a diagram showing one of the test cases we prepared.

 The following test case checks if a new cheep shows up on the right pages, and nowhere else.
-Every time 'the cheep' is mentioned, we check for the specific text defined in the text and the author of the test user:
+Every time 'the cheep' is mentioned, we check for the specific text defined in the test and the author of the test user:

 ```mermaid
 stateDiagram-v2